GameCube controller: Use on subsequent consoles

 Due to the Wii's ability to use GameCube controller input, all official GameCube controllers can be used on the Wii.
 GameCube software played on the Wii requires the use of a GameCube controller.
 Wii software can be programmed to make full use of GameCube controllers.
 Nearly all Virtual Console games and certain Wii and WiiWare games have been designed to support GameCube controllers as input.
 However, some later Wii models, such as the Wii Family Edition and Wii Mini, lack support for GameCube software and accessories.

 Although the subsequent console, the Wii U, omits compatibility with GameCube software and hardware, Nintendo announced that an official adapter would be released that allows the use of up to four GameCube controllers on the Wii U via USB.
 Though its initial product listing stated it would be compatible with any Wii U game that supports the Wii U Pro Controller, Nintendo since corrected the listing, stating the adapter can only be used with Super Smash Bros. for Wii U and would not be compatible with other Wii U or Wii software.
 The adapter launched alongside the game in November 2014, both separately and as part of a bundle with the game.

 Support for the adapter on Nintendo Switch was introduced via its 4.0 firmware update.
 Though the Switch itself only supports it in docked mode, there are third-party accessories that allow it to connect in tabletop mode.
 Unlike the Wii U, it is supported by any game, although the Switch recognizes it as a Pro Controller and functionality may be affected if a game utilizes buttons not found on the GameCube controller.
 Super Smash Bros.
 Ultimate, Super Mario Sunshine (via Super Mario 3D All-Stars), and Grid Autosport are among the Switch games that recognizes them as a GameCube controller in-game.
 Additionally, the adapter is compatible with the Nintendo Switch 2 for use with the Nintendo Classics GameCube app, which gives customers access to a catalog of GameCube games.
+Similarly to the aforementioned Switch games, Kirby Air Riders recognizes the controller as a GameCube controller in-game.